Honors Courses & Instructors

 Dr. Andrea Tapia is a sociologist who studies the public interconnection between technologies, public institutions and policies.
 Dr. Tapia has worked with and been funded by the United Nations, the U.S. Department of Defense and the National Science Foundation.
 To read more about Dr. Tapia, please visit her website.

-Communication Arts & Sciences 137H/138T Rhetoric of Civic Life
+Communication Arts & Sciences 137H/138T Rhetoric and Civic Life

 In this course, the first of a two-part sequence, students will read about and discuss rhetorical concepts and situations and put their knowledge immediately to use by: